Hi-kue/galcan-ideahub/SITES.md

 - [Coding Challenges](https://codingchallenges.fyi/challenges/intro/): Weekly coding challenges aimed at helping software engineers level up their skills through deliberate practice and patience in learning new concepts for any language.

+### Learning Algorithms and Data Structures
+- [Stony Brook Algorithm Repository](https://www3.cs.stonybrook.edu/~algorith/): Repository of algorithms and data structures, often used for learning and understanding how algorithms and data structures work.
+  - [Stony Brook Video Lectures](https://www3.cs.stonybrook.edu/~skiena/373/videos/): Video lectures on certain algorithms and data structures, often used for learning and understanding how algorithms and data structures work.

+- [AlgoMap](https://algomap.io/): Similar to NeetCode, AlgoMap is a platform that provides challenges and solutions to common algorithms and data structures.

+- [NeetCode](https://neetcode.com/): Platform that provides challenges and solutions to common algorithms and data structures, often used for learning and understanding how algorithms and data structures work.

+- [AlgoExpert](https://www.algoexpert.io/): Platform that provides challenges and solutions to common algorithms and data structures, often used for learning and understanding how algorithms and data structures work.

 - [Visualgo](https://visualgo.net/en): Visualizing data structures and algorithms through animations, a great resource for learning how data structures and algorithms work.